Scott Darveau, Ph.D.

 Biography

 I studied Chemistry at the University of Nebraska-Lincoln where I first became interested in Physical Chemistry working with Dr. Craig Eckhardt to measure the specular reflectance spectra from a pair of single crystals of related bi-molecular organometallic complexes.
 I went on to the University of Chicago for graduate studies in Physical Chemistry with R. Stephen Berry.
 In his group I worked on high-vacuum systems in the measurement of atomic collision processes including Penning Detachment and electron super-elastic scattering from excited atoms.
 I started at UNK in 1997 teaching a variety of classes and conducting research.
 My early work focused on laser-applications in the teaching laboratories.
 Dr. Chris Exstrom and I have been research collaborators since around 2002 and our research has focused on nano-materials and their applications primarily as absorbers in solar photovoltaics but also in sensors and other materials.
-I have been privileged to serve as department chair since 2011.
+Our most recent work has focused on modifications of femtosecond laser surface-processed (FLSP) materials using aerogels and xerogel to enhance their surface characteristics such as superhydrophobicity (water hating) or superhydrophilicity (water loving).
+I also recently completed an NSRI (Nebraska Strategic Research Institute) funded project developing improved PVA/Borax gel-based decontamination sprays for the elimination of nerve agents such as VX and sulfur mustard nerve agents.

 Education